Spacial/awesome-csirt/README.md

 - [Simpleator](https://github.com/ionescu007/Simpleator): ("Simple-ator") is an innovative Windows-centric x64 user-mode application emulator that lever
 - [WinDbg-Samples](https://github.com/Microsoft/WinDbg-Samples): Sample extensions, scripts, and API uses for WinDbg.
 - [Windows Privilege Escalation Guide](https://www.absolomb.com/2018-01-26-Windows-Privilege-Escalation-Guide/): This guide is influenced by g0tm1lk’s Basic Linux Privilege Escalation, which at some point you should have already seen and used.
 I wanted to try to mirror his guide, except for Windows.
 So this guide will mostly focus on the enumeration aspect.
-- [Active Directory Kill Chain Attack & Defense](https://github.com/infosecn1nja/AD-Attack-Defense): This document was designed to be a useful, informational asset for those looking to understand the specific tactics, techniques, and procedures (TTPs) attackers are leveraging to compromise active directory and guidance to mitigation, detection, and prevention.
-And understand Active Directory Kill Chain Attack and Modern Post Exploitation Adversary Tradecraft Activity.
 - [OrgKit](https://github.com/SwiftOnSecurity/OrgKit): Provision a brand-new company with proper defaults in Windows, Offic365, and Azure
 - [Leveraging WSUS](https://ijustwannared.team/2018/10/15/leveraging-wsus-part-one/).
 - [windowsblindread](https://github.com/soffensive/windowsblindread): A list of files / paths to probe when arbitrary files can be read on a Microsoft Windows operating system